File Size Limits

 | Multipart Field Limit | Maximum size of an individual file | 100 MB |

-Both limits are configurable via environment variables (KREUZBERG_MAX_REQUEST_BODY_BYTES, KREUZBERG_MAX_MULTIPART_FIELD_BYTES, or legacy KREUZBERG_MAX_UPLOAD_SIZE_MB) or programmatically via the ApiSizeLimits type.
+Both limits are configurable via environment variables (KREUZBERG_MAX_REQUEST_BODY_BYTES, KREUZBERG_MAX_MULTIPART_FIELD_BYTES) or programmatically via the ApiSizeLimits type.

 - Total request body: 100 MB (104,857,600 bytes)